geobdl/SimonPascal/project_template-master/README.md

 ## The Model

-We plan to implement a social model for the spreading of pirated files on the internet based on "a two layer contagation model.
-The first one is ought to simulate the viewers who see the movie in cinemas, or dont.
+We plan to implement a social model for the spreading of pirated files on the internet based on a two layer contagion model.
+The first one is ought to simulate the viewers who do or do not see the movie in cinemas.
 The second layer, which bases on some data of the first one is to get an estimate of the distribution of a pirated, illegal version over the internet.
-Research has to be done on how this implementation might fail and make it work, and to determine necessary parameters in the running system."
+Research has to be done on how this implementation might fail and make it work, and to determine necessary parameters in the running system.

 ## Fundamental Questions

 How can the spreading of pirated movies be modelled using contagion models?
-"Is it possible to correlate single parameters as budget or normalized box office (normalized by the budget) towards either the amount or the velocity of the spread of an pirated version?
+Is it possible to correlate single parameters as budget or normalized box office (normalized by the budget) towards either the amount or the velocity of the spread of a pirated version?
-How does the delay of the HiRes-Media (DVD/Bluray) affec the spreading of the illegal copy?"
+How does the delay of the HiRes-Media (DVD/Bluray) affec the spreading of the illegal copy?
+What is the influence of accesibility of the illegal files? (this can temporarily drop, e.g. when some of the more prominent torrent sites get pulled)

 ## Expected Results

-"On one hand we expect the model to behave similar to a contagation model, in the case that someone who has seen the movie will not watch it again unless he really liked it(popularity).
+On one hand we expect the model to behave similar to a contagion model, in the case that someone who has seen the movie will not watch it again unless he really liked it (popularity).
 On the other hand the first few days of the model will be very different, as a good movie will flood the theaters with visitors on the first day already, it does not have to become popular.
 This initial state will be controled mainly by the budget-parameter.
-Also there might be big influence on the cinemavisitors if a good version of the movie leaks early."
+Also there might be big influence on the amount of visitors in theaters if a good version of the movie leaks early.

 ## References